 Physical therapists and occupational therapists can help children with a brachial plexus palsy in many ways.
 Therapists help children:

 - Learn ways to move so they can do as much as possible on their own

 Therapists can also teach family members how to provide stretching and encourage a child to use their affected arm and hand at home.
-The therapists on your child's brachial plexus team at Seattle Children's will work with therapists in your community to help your child get the therapy they need.
+The therapists on your child's brachial plexus team at Seattle Children's will work with therapists in your community to help your child get the right type of ongoing care.